 The School has procedures in place to handle emergency or crisis situations.
 These procedures could include lockdowns or evacuations, depending on what is appropriate for the situation.
 All schools have regular drills for staff and students to practice lockdown and evacuation procedures.
-In the event of a civil emergency, the School would work closely with the Town of Gilbert and the City of Mesa police and fire departments, as well as county and state emergency response teams.
+In the event of a civil emergency, the School would work closely with the Town of Gilbert fire departments, as well as county and state emergency response teams.
 Further, the School has a Human Response Team to assist staff, students and parents in preparing for, responding to or recovering from a crisis.
 During a crisis situation the School will provide updated information on Parent Alert which can be accessed through the School website.